-3. Address certain military family needs serious health condition 3.
-Recover from your own serious health needs 4.
-Address certain military family needs childbirth-related health needs of domestic violence or a sexual offense of domestic violence or a sexual offense Do I get paid?
-Yes. • 2020: 60% of your pay, up to \$840.70 per week • 2021 and onward: 67% of your pay, up to a cap (\$971.61 per week in 2021) No, FMLA leave is unpaid.
+Address certain military family needs Do I get paid?
+Yes.
+67% of your pay, up to a cap (\$1,131.08 per week in 2023; \$1,151.16 per week in 2024) No, FMLA leave is unpaid.
 Yes: 50% of your average pay, up to a cap of \$170 per week.
 If your employer has a more generous policy, you may be able to receive more than that.
 Check with your employer.
-1, 2021: If your employer has 5 or more workers or if your employer has fewer than 5 workers and a net income of \$1 million or more in the last tax year: yes If your employer has fewer than 5 workers and a net income of less than \$1 million in the last tax year: no Until January 1, 2021: If your employer has 5 or more workers: yes If your employer has fewer than 5 workers: no Beginning January 1, 2021: If your employer has 5 or more workers or if your employer has fewer than 5 workers and a net income of \$1 million or more in the last tax year: yes If your employer has fewer than 5 workers and a net income of less than \$1 million in the last tax year: no Other protections Job protection Health insurance protection Anti-retaliation protection Job protection Health insurance protection Anti-retaliation protection No job or health insurance protection Your job may be protected under other laws, such as FMLA or the NYC or NY State Pregnant Workers Fairness Act (PWFA) Job protection Anti-retaliation protection Job protection Anti-retaliation protection
+If your employer has 5 or more workers or if your employer has fewer than 5 workers and a net income of \$1 million or more in the last tax year: yes If your employer has fewer than 5 workers and a net income of less than \$1 million in the last tax year: no If your employer has 5 or more workers or if your employer has fewer than 5 workers and a net income of \$1 million or more in the last tax year: yes If your employer has fewer than 5 workers and a net income of less than \$1 million in the last tax year: no Other protections Job protection Health insurance protection Anti-retaliation protection Job protection Health insurance protection Anti-retaliation protection No job or health insurance protection Your job may be protected under other laws, such as FMLA or the NYC or NY State Pregnant Workers Fairness Act (PWFA) Job protection Anti-retaliation protection Job protection Anti-retaliation protection